Pharmacy PrEP Delivery

 3. Roche S^, Wairimu N, Mogere P, Kamolloh K, Odoyo J, Kwena Z, Bukusi E, Ngure K, Baeten J, Ortblad KF.
 Acceptability and feasibility of pharmacy-based delivery of preexposure prophylaxis in Kenya: a qualitative study of client and provider perspectives on PrEP scale-out.
 AIDS Behav.
 2021;25(12):3871-3882. [original work].
 PMCID: 8602157.

-4. Ortblad KF, Mogere P, Roche S, Kamolloh K, Odoyo J, Irungu E, Mugo N, Baeten JM, Bukusi E, Ngure K. Design of a care pathway for pharmacy-based PrEP delivery in Kenya: results from a collaborative stakeholder consultation.
-Poster presentation at HIVR4P 2021: 4th HIV Research for Prevention Conference, Virtual, January 27-28 and February 3-4, 2021.
-Abstract 755.
+4. Ortblad KF, Mogere P, Roche S, Kamolloh K, Odoyo J, Irungu E, Mugo N, Pintye J, Baeten J, Bukusi E, Ngure K. Design of a care pathway for pharmacy-based PrEP delivery in Kenya: results for a collaborative stakeholder consultation.
+BMC Health Serv Res.
+2020;20(1):1034. [original work].
+PMCID: 7661206.

 6. Asewe M^, Omollo V, Mogere P, Kamolloh K, Odoyo J, Baeten JM, Ngure K, Bukusi E, Ortblad KF.
 HIV risk behaviors among retail pharmacy clients seeking sexual and reproductive health services in Kenya.
 On-demand oral presentation at IAS 2021: 11th IAS Conference on HIV Science, Virtual, July 18-21, 2021.
 Abstract 01888.